Journal of Transformative Praxis

 ABSTRACT

-This editorial explores the ethics of first philosophy, examining its transformative implications for educational praxis within contemporary learning communities.
-Drawing from phenomenological traditions and critical pedagogy, we argue that positioning ethics as the foundational philosophical stance fundamentally reconceptualizes the relationship between self and Other in transformative learning contexts.
+This editorial explores the ethics of first philosophy, examining its transformative implications for educational praxis in contemporary learning communities.
+Drawing on phenomenological traditions and critical pedagogy, we argue that positioning ethics as the foundational philosophical stance fundamentally reconceptualizes the relationship between the self and the Other in transformative learning contexts.
 This reconceptualization challenges traditional ontological and epistemological frameworks that have historically privileged being over ethical responsibility.
 Through a critical examination of community-oriented pedagogical approaches, we demonstrate how the primacy of ethics transforms educational encounters into spaces of infinite responsibility toward the Other.
-The editorial analyzes the processes of "othering" and their implications for inclusive educational practices, proposing that genuine transformative learning emerges when educators and learners embrace their fundamental ethical obligation to foster authentic human relationships.
-We contend that community-based educational approaches, when grounded in ethics as first philosophy, create possibilities for genuine transformation that transcends individual learning toward collective flourishing.
-The editorial offer spaces further by articulating a vision of transformative praxis that prioritizes ethical responsibility as the cornerstone of meaningful educational change, offering practical implications for educators, policymakers, and community leaders committed to fostering just and inclusive learning environments.
-The editorial concludes by offering synopsis of the articles features in volume 6 issue 1.
+Also, the editorial analyzes the processes of 'Othering' and their implications for inclusive educational practices, proposing that transformative learning emerges when educators and learners embrace their fundamental ethical obligation to foster authentic human relationships.
+We contest community-based educational approaches, when grounded in ethics as first philosophy, create possibilities for transformation that excel individual learning toward collective greater good.
+The editorial lays the groundwork for further exploration by articulating a vision of transformative praxis that prioritizes ethical responsibility as the foundation of meaningful educational change, addressing practical implications for educators, policymakers, and community leaders committed to fostering just and inclusive learning environments.
+The editorial concludes by offering a synopsis of the articles featured in Volume 6, Issue 1.

 KEYWORDS